psoper1/psoper1.github.io/blog.md

 ## How did you overcome challenges during Onboarding?

 <sub>By reminding myself why I'm doing it.
 I want to give myself and my wife a better life than we have known.
 Also, whenever someone calls in asking what I consider a <em>dumb<em> question, reminds me that I don't want to do that for the rest of my life.</sub>

+### Entry 3

+## What is the number one thing that held you back this week?
+Why?

+<sub>Jumping straight in to my code without psuedocode.
+It's important, just hard to get the hang of, however I will. </sub>

+## What is one thing you would like to learn more about regarding JavaScript (JSON, Data Structures), Bootstrap, or Atomic Design?

+<sub>I'd like to learn more about Bootstrap and how it integrates into your work through their CDN's.
+Knowing what to change and where with the CDN itself being 13000 lines of code.</sub>

+## How does In-Person Bootcamp compare to Remote Onboarding?

+<sub>That's a hard question to answer, I have not done an in-person sort of Bootcamp and will reference my previous blogpost from Entry 2, question 3.</sub>

+## What is your “Why”?

+<sub>To give myself and my family a better life, as well as go in to a career where I may be stressed, but a good stressed and not hate my job as I have experienced up until now.</sub>